PaluMacil/dwn/README.md

 Improve:
 - get from env config: `TokenName:   "dwn-token"`
-- Make sure certain keys (e.g. email) are not case sensitive
+- Make sure certain keys (e.g. email) are not case-sensitive
 - document use of environmental variables
 - when routing, first trim off base url (if base url isn't '/', then currently routing will be misaligned when split and break)